hhh2639168682/Digital-IC-basic-knowledge/Ram/README.md

 # single RAM can be devied to synchronous and asynchronous
-synchronous means when enable=1; input and output is synchronous.
+synchronous means write and read follow clock posedge.
+We can use reg to make read_data(wire) follow clk